-In Part’s 1 and 2 of this Excel series we covered how to manipulate your list of names by either combining or separating the columns.
+In Parts 1 and Part 2 of this Excel series we covered how to manipulate your list of names by either combining or separating the columns.
 Let’s take that one step further now in the coolest hack of all, automatic email address creation.
 Through the use of Excel formulas you can take a list of names plus a company email syntax and generate a list of corporate email address.
 When I finally constructed the correct formulas for each of these I felt that I had hit the jackpot.

 Sourcer Tip for Excel #3 – Email Address Creation